NetApp/trident/docs/reference/tridentctl.rst

     delete      Remove one or more resources from Trident get         Get one or more resources from Trident help        Help about any command
-    import      Import an existing resource to Trident install     Install Trident
+    images      Print a table of the container images Trident needs import      Import an existing resource to Trident install     Install Trident
     logs        Print the logs from Trident